 The next part of the routine could be setting the table (or a blanket on the floor).
 Ask your child “where should the plates go?”

-He may take the plates and put them down, so try having them out of reach and see if he will use words to answer the question.
+They may take the plates and put them down, so try having them out of reach and see if your child will use words to answer the question.

-For example, he could say “on the table” or “on the blanket”.
+For example, they could say “on the table” or “on the blanket”.

 The point is, try following a similar routine each time you play at the kitchen with your child in order to work on a specific language goal.